 - …means that implementing new strategy means implementing a new supply chain.

-All of this is becoming clearer to our members.
+All of this is becoming clearer to our sponsors.